-These old fashioned summer drink recipes will make deliciously cool beverages, real thirst quenchers for the entire family to enjoy.
-Generations ago, chilled beverages were well liked in the summer and fall by people of all ages.
+These non alcoholic summer drink recipes make delicious beverages, real thirst quenchers for the entire family to enjoy.
+Generations ago, chilled refreshments were enjoyed in the summer and fall by people of all ages.

-Healthy beverages were made using favorite seasonal fruits and other all-natural ingredients.
-If blocks of ice were still available under the sawdust in the old fashioned log ice-house, the drinks were served chilled.
-You can easily prepare the same non alcoholic drinks that your ancestors once enjoyed.
+Wholesome beverages called for favorite seasonal fruits and other all-natural ingredients.
+If blocks of ice were still available beneath the sawdust in the log ice-house, the drinks were served chilled.
+You can easily prepare the same beverages that your ancestors enjoyed.

 Mom's Recipe Scrapbooks (c.
 1920s)